Sometimes, you need to write a blog post like that ::snapping fingers::

 Before you begin:

 - Plan your topic carefully.
-Opinion pieces make great quick and dirty blog posts – because you’re passionate about the topic the writing tends to naturally flow.
+Opinion pieces make great quick and dirty blog posts.
 Quick how-to pieces are also good.
 Long, in-depth posts won’t work unless you are a very fast writer.

 - Figure out how much time you’ll have to plan, write and proof your work.
 As a bare-minimum guide, I would give yourself at least five minutes to plan and outline your post, 20 minutes to write it and five minutes to proof and tweak.
 And yes – the planning phase is crucial.
 When we’re under time pressure, a blank page can instill the worse kind of writer’s block.
 Having a quickie outline will help jump start your efforts.